rclone/rclone/README.md

 # RClone_RD

 This RClone Fork contains a rudementary implementation of Real-Debrid.
-Using this version, the entire RealDebrid /downloads "history" directory or the /torrents directory can be served as a read-only virtual drive.
+Using this version, the entire RealDebrid /torrents directory can be served as a read-only virtual drive.

 A potential use-case for this is serving the /torrent directory over plex, allowing you to build a media library truly unlimted in size.
 Im working on a project that allows plex to function the same way that Wako,Syncler and other streaming apps do.
 Check it out on https://github.com/itsToggle/plex_rd